 We’ve put together this guide to help you navigate at least the most common options.
 We provide some in-depth information on the leading home security companies and give you an overview of their plan packages.

-Since not everyone can or wants to deal with a larger company, we have also included several options for DIY home security, from self-installation to monitoring, and even ideas of basic equipment costs.
+Since not everyone can or wants to deal with a larger company, we have also included several options for DIY home security, from self-installation to monitoring, and even ideas for basic equipment costs.
 Read on for your Complete Guide to Home Security System Packages.

 Home Security Systems